-The solution is to group your data, and display meaningful summaries.You can group an indicator's daily values into weekly and monthly values, to easily track the indicator's progress.
+The solution is to group your data, and display meaningful summaries.You can group an indicator's daily values into weekly, monthly, quarterly, or yearly values, to easily track the indicator's progress.

 BSC Designer allows you to group the values of an indicator according to the time period of your choice.